mert574/p1m1/README.md

 ## What is P1M1?
-A1M1 is all about you.
-This will give you instant feedback about what have you done and have are you doing.
+P1M1 is all about you.
+It will give you instant feedback about what have you done and have are you doing.

   * If you have done something good **press +**